pingcap/blog/why-we-chose-a-distributed-sql-database-to-complement-mysql.md

 We found TiFlash had these limitations:

-* If your SQL statement includes functions that TiFlash hasn’t implemented yet, it’s impossible to push down operators.
-The SQL statement just uses TiFlash’s capability to speed up calculations.
+* If your SQL statement includes functions that TiFlash hasn't implemented yet, it's impossible to push down operators.
+The SQL statement just uses TiFlash's capability to speed up calculations.

-    If your statements don’t implement pushdowns, you can [open an issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.
+    If your statements don't implement pushdowns, you can [open an issue](https://github.com/pingcap/tidb/issues/new/choose) on GitHub.

 * TiFlash has very limited support for JOIN operation between large tables.

     The PingCAP team has optimized the JOIN operation between a large table and a small table.
-They’ll continually optimize the rest of JOIN operations.
+They'll continually optimize the rest of JOIN operations.

 ### TiDB Dashboard: easier troubleshooting for TiDB